This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-There are many different kinds of pancakes in Korean cuisine. they’re always crispy and golden on the outside and thick in the center.
-And these vegan veggie-packed pancakes are no different. if you love Korean pancakes, you must try this recipe!
+There are many different kinds of pancakes in Korean cuisine.
+They’re always crispy and golden brown on the outside and thick in the center.
+And these vegan veggie-packed pancakes are no different.
+If you love Korean pancakes, you must try this recipe!

 Here’s what you need for this easy pancake recipe: